Ch3rry-Pi3-AI/LLMOps-Medical-Chatbot/README.md

-# 🧩 **LLM Loader Component — LLMOps Medical Chatbot**
+# 🔍 **RAG Retriever Component — LLMOps Medical Chatbot**

-This branch introduces the **LLM loader component** for the LLMOps Medical Chatbot.
+This branch introduces the **retriever component** for the LLMOps Medical Chatbot.
-It adds the ability to initialise a Groq-hosted LLM using the `ChatGroq` interface, enabling fast, low-latency inference for medical question-answering using models such as **LLaMA 3.1**.
+It implements the complete Retrieval-Augmented Generation (RAG) chain using the **LangChain v1 Expression Language (LCEL)**, replacing all deprecated `langchain.chains` APIs with modern runnable-based composition.

+The RAG chain ties together the FAISS vector store retriever, the Groq-hosted LLM, and a custom medical safety-focused prompt to produce concise, context-grounded medical answers.

 ## 🗂️ **Project Structure (Updated)**